jamesplease/redux-resource/README.md

 import { actionTypes } from 'resourceful-redux';
 import store from './store';

 // This action represents beginning the request to read a book with ID of 24.
-// You'd typically dispatch one of these just before opening an XHR to retrieve
-// this resource
-store.dispatch({
+This
+// may could represent the start of an HTTP request, for instance. store.dispatch({
   type: actionTypes.READ_RESOURCES_PENDING,
   resourceName: 'books',